 Other Kinds of Resin Adhesives

 At LD Davis, we only produce water-based resins.
-However, there are other kinds of Resin adhesives that we do not manufacture that are used frequently in the construction industry because of their resistance to the elements.
+However, there are other kinds of resin glues that we do not manufacture that are used frequently in the construction industry because of their resistance to the elements.
 They are also commonly used in boat construction because they are so moisture resistant.
 While they are very strong, resin adhesives are also very light which makes them ideal for more difficult applications and are used in airplane manufacture.
-For more information on resin adhesives, please visit our website or our Products section of our LinkedIn Company Page.